waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 There is an additional missing piece that I intend to cover, and that is the cloud and DevOps part.
-I don't know how much DevOps knowledge is expected from back-end developers in the industry, but what I do know is 1) apps are built to be shipped, and DevOps is how shipping happens, and 2) from a job-search perspective, AWS and other cloud providers are always listed in the "nice to have" sections of the developer job requirements.
+I don't know how much DevOps knowledge is expected from back-end developers in the industry, but what I do know is that apps are built to be shipped, and DevOps is how shipping happens.
+Also, from a job-search perspective, AWS and other cloud providers are always listed in the "nice to have" sections of the developer job requirements.
 So, learning some of the services offered by one of those cloud providers will improve my knowledge and